Businesses scramble to contain fallout from Trump's tariffs on Canada, China and Mexico

 “My company will feel an immediate, detrimental impact as a result of these tariffs,” Traci Tapani, co-president with her sister of Wyoming Machine, a sheet metal fabricator in Stacy, Minnesota that relies on Canadian aluminum, said in a statement.
 Tapani is the vice chair of the U.S. Chamber of Commerce’s Small Business Council.
 “The threats and uncertainty have made it hard to make business decisions, and these kinds of tariffs will make it extremely difficult for small businesses like mine to grow.”

-In Cannon Falls, Minneapolis, about 45 miles (72 kilometers) south of Minneapolis, farmer Danny Lundell is particularly worried that Trump’s import taxes will drive up the price of Canadian potash fertilizer.
+In Cannon Falls, Minnesota, about 45 miles (72 kilometers) south of Minneapolis, farmer Danny Lundell is particularly worried that Trump’s import taxes will drive up the price of Canadian potash fertilizer.

 “We need potash to raise healthier crops,’’ he said.
 “And it doesn’t matter if you’re big, medium or small, it’s going to affect you.’’

-Note: This story was first published on Mar.
-5, 2025.
-It was updated on Mar.
-6, 2025 to correct the name of Fox Business Network.